The ever-popular Jeremy Corbett, of TV3's The Project and 7 Days fame, popped into the Auckland Health Foundation to share this thanks.

 Jeremy was back co-hosting TV3’s The Project the following Monday, where he shared with viewers his gratitude to everyone at Auckland City Hospital.
 And we were then grateful to him for visiting us and sharing his story.

-If you’ve got a story to share, or would like to thank those in our DHB who looked after you or a loved one, you can do so through our Grateful Patients Programme.
+If you’ve got a story to share, or would like to say ‘thank you’ for the care given to you or a loved one, find out more here.